emmahewson/mp1_batala_bangor/README.md

 <img src="assets/images/readme/bugs-thanks-layout.jpg">
 </details>

-During testing I discovered that the thankyou page (after submitting a form) was displaying with an incorrect layout when the window was wider than 1300px.
-This was also happening on the 404 page.
-This issue appeared to be caused by the unique layout of these pages which were designed not to scroll, this somehow cause the max-width on the body to not apply to these footers.
+During testing I discovered that the thankyou and 404 pages were displaying with an incorrect layout when the window was wider than 1300px (the max-width I had set for the site).
+This issue appeared to be caused by the unique layout of these pages which were designed not to scroll, this somehow cause the max-width on the body to not apply to the footer.
 After some experimentation I fixed this issue by targeting the footer on these pages and using the following CSS styling:

     .subpage-footer {
         position: fixed;